 and self-contained narrative.
 In those respects, Star Wars is one-of-a-kind.

-Lawrence Kasdan served again as screenwriter, with Richard Marquand taking over the direction.
-Marquand, who died young and is therefore not around to defend himself, is often blamed for the faults of this film, but I think this movie is exactly what George Lucas wanted it to be, and so Lucas should get the blame or credit.
+Lawrence Kasdan served again as screenwriter with Richard Marquand (Eye of the Needle, Jagged Edge) taking over the direction.
+Marquand, who died young and is therefore not around to defend himself, is often blamed for the faults of this film, but I think this movie turned out pretty much exactly like what George Lucas wanted.
 As far as I'm concerned, everything in the picture works.
-True, it would have been fascinating to see how Jedi would have turned out if Steven Spielberg had been able to direct it, as Lucas originally wanted, or if some of the others who were considered had signed on (such as David Lynch), but Marquand does an fine job with the intentionally more upbeat final chapter in the series.
+True, it would have been fascinating to see how Jedi would have turned out if Steven Spielberg had been able to direct it, as Lucas originally wanted, or if some of the others who were considered had signed on (such as David Lynch), but Marquand does a fine job with the intentionally more upbeat final chapter in the series.
 Kasdan believed that the character of Han Solo (played by Harrison Ford) should get killed in this film.
-Many, including Ford, agreed, and that outcome would have given the picture a level of tragedy and emotional resonance that might have greatly enriched it.
+Many, including Ford, agreed, and that outcome would have given the picture a level of tragedy and emotional resonance that might have enriched it.
 But the entire story of Jedi is one of redemption and triumph as much as the story of Empire is one of loss and facing up to unpleasant truths.
 Those who dismiss the happy ending of this movie are missing the point and should be watching Chinatown instead.

 The biggest complaint most fans have about Return of the Jedi is the presence of the Ewoks: fuzzy little bear-creatures that help the heroes achieve victory in the final battle.
 I concede that they are probably too cute and goofy to succeed as the metaphor for America’s failure in Vietnam that Lucas intended with this climax, in which primitive warriors defeat an enemy with superior technology and funding.
 But I find the sequences on the Moon of Endor to be entirely consistent with the rest of the action in the Star Wars trilogy, Ewoks and all.
 The way in which the lighthearted forest fight is intercut with the epic space battle above and the psychological lightsaber duel between Luke Skywalker, Darth Vader, and the Emperor on the Death Star space station add layers of complexity to this climax that match, and sometimes outdo, the endings of the previous two films.
 In any case, Jedi is nowhere near as condescending and childish as almost everything in the unwatchable Star Wars prequels.
 It amazes me that some people actually consider this film inferior to the last of the prequels, Revenge of the Sith.
 Sitting through any of the prequels is like watching someone else play a video game you hate for two hours.

 In 1997, George Lucas re-released the Star Wars trilogy in so-called “Special Editions,” which he claimed corrected the “mistakes” he made in the films and enabled him to finally add what was technically impossible to do at the time.
 What a bunch of shit.
 The implication of this statement is that the imperfections in Star Wars have to do with its special effects or production values.
-But no computer could fix the things that are legitimate weaknesses in the movie—you can’t digitally turn Mark Hamill into Montgomery Clift.
+But no computer could fix the things that are legitimate weaknesses in the movie—you can’t digitally turn Mark Hamill's acting style into that of the young Montgomery Clift.

 And let's not forget the contributions of the actors.
 Lucas is known to have spent months trying to re-voice C-3PO in post-production to make him into the slick, used-car-salesmen-character he had originally envisioned.
 But he eventually realized that actor Anthony Daniels (who, like many of the English actors, was hired to be the body but not the voice of his character) had created such a strong characterization that to change it would be to diminish it.
 The result is the fussy English butler robot that became one of the most iconic and best-loved characters in film.
 For a glimpse at the way things might have been, compare C-3PO with any of the digital characters in the Star Wars prequels—all of whom, I’m sure, turned out exactly the way Lucas envisioned them.